GasparSekula/PesticidesResidues/README.md

-# 🥛🐄 Pesticide Residues in Dairy Products (Milk & Butter)
+# 🥛🐄 Pesticide Residues in Dairy Products

 This repository contains **data transformation, statistical analysis, and visualization** of pesticide residues in dairy products.
 The project is part of **Justyna Para's PhD research** at Institute of Animal Breeding, Wroclaw University of Environmental and Life Sciences.